farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 > We'll be able to test our database and ETL pipeline by running queries given to us by the analytics team from Sparkify and compare your results with their expected results.

-## `Project Description`
+## `Project in Description`
 In this project, we'll apply what we've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
-To complete the project, we will need to load data from S3, process the data into analytics tables using Py-Spark, and load them back into Amazon S3.
+To complete the project, we will need to load data from S3, transforms them(data) into five different tables using Py-Spark and write them back as partitioned-table into a parquet files in the directories on S3.
 We'll deploy this Spark process on a cluster using AWS.
+Each table has its own folder within the directory.

+> Songs table files are partitioned by year and then artist.
+Time table files are partitioned by year and month.
+Songplays table files are partitioned by year and month.

 ## `Project Datasets`
 We'll be working with two datasets that reside in S3.
 Here are the S3 links for each: